jaccomoc/jactl/docs/pages/language-guide.md

 as the return type for the function as well.

-So with `return` and paramter type not needed and with semi-colon statement terminators being optional, the function above could be rewritten in Jacsal as:
+So with `return` and paramter type not needed and with semi-colon statement terminators being optional, the function above could be rewritten in Jactl as:
 ```groovy
 def fib(n) { n <= 2 ?
 1 : fib(n - 1) + fib(n - 2) }